Easy Smoked Brisket Recipe

 Step 6: Remove and Rest

 As the wrapped brisket reaches an internal temperature close to 195 degrees F, you will want to start probing the flat portion of the brisket with an instant-read thermometer (like a Thermoworks Thermapen One) to see if it is done.
-If the thermometer is meeting resistance as you insert it that means the intramuscular fat hasn’t fully rendered out and you should continue cooking.
+If the thermometer is meeting resistance as you insert it, this means the intramuscular fat hasn’t fully rendered out and you should continue cooking.
 It should feel as if you are inserting the probe into room-temperature butter.

 Pro Tip – Avoid taking the temperature in the fat pocket between the flat and the point.
 That will come up in temperature much faster than the surrounding brisket.
-So be sure to temp in the middle of the flat and the middle of the point in multiple places.
+So be sure to temp the meat in the middle of the flat and the middle of the point in multiple places.

-The brisket rest is very important.
-If you slice the brisket right after removing from the smoker, you’ll see all the juices just pour out on the cutting board versus staying in the meat.
+The rest is very important.
+If you slice the brisket right after removing it from the smoker, you’ll see all the juices just pour out on the cutting board versus staying in the meat.
 The horror!!!
 All of your hard work, gone, just like that, because you were too impatient to let it rest!

 Step 7: Slicing Brisket